gruppe-adler/grad_mtg/README.md

 Download the latest version of the mod from our [releases page](https://github.com/gruppe-adler/grad_mtg/releases).
 The only dependency, **which has to be loaded as well** is [intercept](https://steamcommunity.com/sharedfiles/filedetails/?id=1645973522).

 ## How to use?
+0. **MAKE SURE YOUR GRAPHICS SETTING "DISPLAY" IS ON "FULLSCREEN WINDOW"**
 1. Start arma with grad_mtg and intercept.
 2. Go into the editor and open the map you want to generate tiles of.
 3. Place a player-unit and start the scenario in singleplayer.